A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Delay Optimal Multiqueue Scheduling with Local and Common Queue Length Information

-Under the information structure described in Sec.~\ref{secMslot}, at the beginning of each slot, every node will know the length of every queue at the beginning of every slot in which the queue was allowed to transmit.
-But since queue length evolution is Markovian (see Eqn.~\eqref{eqnQEvolution1}) the nodes need only keep track of the last observed queue lengths\footnote{If Node $i$ transmits in slot $t$, the other nodes get to know $Q_i(t)$, and since a packet was transmitted, they can infer $Q_i\left(\left(t+1\right)-\right)=Q_i(t)-1$.
-However, the process embedding we have assumed prevents the queues from knowing $Q_i(t+1)$ itself, since $Q_i(t+1)=\left(Q_i(t)-1\right)^++A_i(t+1)$ and $A_i(t+1)$ is \emph{not known}.}, i.e., at the beginning of slot $t$, each queue knows $\left\lbrace Q^\pi_j\left(\left(t-V_{j}^\pi(t)\right)-\right),~j\in I\right\rbrace$, where $V_{j}^\pi(t)$ is the number of slots prior to slot $t$ in which Queue~$j$ was allowed to transmit under a generic scheduling policy $\pi$ (the term \enquote{policy} is defined in Sec.~\ref{secTheCentralizedScheduler} below).
-In the literature, $V_{j}^\pi(t)$ is also called \enquote{Age of Information} \cite{yates-modiano-etal21age-informationSURVEY}.
-For example, if $j$ is the queue that transmitted in slot $(t-1)$, then $V^{\pi}_j(t) = 0$, and all other nodes know $Q^{\pi}_j\left((t)-\right)$ (Fig.~\ref{figEmbeddingQueueLengthArrivalAndDepartureProcesses}).
-In addition, at the beginning of slot $t$, every node evidently knows its own queue length.
-We seek a distributed scheduling policy where each node acts autonomously based on the queue information structure above, thereby achieving a global performance objective (say, minimising the time average total queue length in the system).
+\textbf{Information Structure.} Assuming that the collocated setting is such that all nodes can overhear and decode each other's transmissions, we consider the following natural information structure for the multiqueue scheduling problem.
+If each transmitted packet carries the queue length of the node at the instant it is transmitted, at the beginning of each slot, every node knows the length of every queue at the beginning of every slot in which the queue was allowed to transmit.
+At the beginning of slot $t$, each queue knows $\left\lbrace Q^\pi_j\left(\left(t-V_{j}^\pi(t)\right)-\right),~j\in I\right\rbrace$, where $V_{j}^\pi(t)$ is the number of slots prior to slot $t$ in which Queue~$j$ was allowed to transmit under a generic scheduling policy $\pi$ (the term \enquote{policy} is formally defined in Sec.~\ref{secTheCentralizedScheduler} below).
+As an example, if the incumbent is Queue~$k$, the packet transmitted in Slot $t-1$ would have carried the queue length $Q^{\pi}_k(t-1)$; since one packet was transmitted, $Q^\pi_k(t-) = Q^\pi_k(t) - 1$, and, since $V^\pi_k(t) = 0$, this is also $Q^\pi_k \left(\left(t - V^\pi_k(t)\right)-\right)$.

-We will motivate the solution to this problem by considering \emph{two centralized decision problems} -- determining the optimal action when the incumbent is (i) nonempty and (ii) when the incumbent is empty.
-Notice that despite the centralized nature of the scheduling, our novel partial information structure involving random \emph{state-dependent} delays renders this analysis nontrivial.
-The former is developed in Sec.~\ref{secTheCentralizedScheduler} and then solved in Sec.~\ref{secOptPollCont}.
-This leaves us with a centralized average cost Markov decision problem, with partial information, which is formulated and solved in Sec.\ref{secDelayOptimalityInSymmetricSystems}.
-Together, the solutions of these two problems provide the distributed scheduler that we need.
-It turns out that this solution requires a little more information to be shared amongst the queues.
-In Sec.~\ref{secMechanismsForDecentralizedScheduling} we use a device from \cite{rhee08zmac} for providing this additional information to all the nodes, thus paving the way for a practical implementation of the distributed scheduler.